cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ivory uniform actual spot floor vessel monster rose yellow noise smile odor veteran human reason miss stadium phrase assault puzzle sentence approve coral apology
 ```

-You can see the mnemonic at the end of the output above.
+You can see the mnemonic at the end of the above output.
 This sequence of words is a mnemonic that you can use to recover your public and private keys.
-In a production setting, the mnemonic must be stored in a reliable and confidential fashion such as a key-management infrastructure.
+In a production setting, the mnemonic must be stored in a reliable and confidential fashion, as part of the key-management infrastructure.

-Confirm that the key has been added:
+Confirm that the key has been added with:

 ```bash
 $ ./simd keys list